OmnisStudio/Omnis-SQLqueryclasses/README.md

 For Omnis Studio 8.1.2 and above.

+The sqlquery.db file contains the data and should be placed at the same level as the library.

 ## Contents
 ### SQLquery
 This folder contains the source JSON files for the Omnis library in Github.